The People of Perchance

 Martin Rotchford

 Martin Rotchford (he/him) is a local lad.
 He was born and raised in Conception Harbour, NL.
-He just finished Grade 11 at Roncalli Central High School in Avondale.
+He just finished Grade 12 at Roncalli Central High School in Avondale.
 He intends to pursue a career in Engineering at Memorial University.
 He is an avid crib player, loves swimming, and going on adventures with his family.
 He is an active member in the community, always contributing to local events.
 Martin lucked in to a three-day stint with Perchance Theatre last season.
 That was all it took to get him hooked, so he’s making a comeback this year.
 You’ll see him milling around, so be sure to say hello!
 He’s a pretty nice guy.

 Perry Schneiderman

-director, Flying Doctor
+Director, Flying Doctor

 Listed in Canadian Who’s Who for his contribution to Canadian Theatre as director, master teacher, translator and administrator.